pfrancug/museum/README.md

 # General info
-Project of mobile website for art museum.
+Project of mobile website for The Art Museum.

 # Setup
 Getting a repo and installing packages: